NCHzzz/MealAgent_Project/docs/ai/requirements/feature-meal-planning-agent.md

 3. **Micronutrient gaps**: What if no single recipe fills a vitamin deficit? → Suggest top 3 options ranked by deficit reduction
 4. **Time/equipment not declared**: Tools should skip time/device validation if user hasn't specified
 5. **Multi-allergen users**: Union of all allergens must be respected in retrieval filters
-6. **Family with conflicting diets**: Intersection of diet types + union of allergens

 ## Success Criteria
 **How will we know when we're done?**